-Multi-Level Trailer commuter cars continues with the colorful and unique Agence métropolitaine de transport (AMT) paint scheme.
+Multi-Level Trailer Atlas' foray into the world of modern commuter cars continues with the colorful and unique Agence métropolitaine de transport (AMT) paint scheme.
 These trains are a common sight on the commuter lines in and around Montreal and the beautiful wave design on the cars has captured the hearts of passengers and railfans alike.
-Order yours today from your local Atlas dealer and bring these gorgeous models home to layout.
+Order yours today from your local Atlas dealer and bring these gorgeous models home to your layout.
+TABLE OF CONTENTS